archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 <!-- Need to expand on the descriptions for signal and encoding... -->

 Information is transmitted across a communication channel as *signals*, which are encoded representations of the information.
-To do so, there must be some *system* of encoding the information to be passed along the channel that...
+A signal is is defined as the physical embodiment of information that is transmitted across a communication channel from a sender to a receiver.
+Shannon treats signals as mathematical entities that *encode* data using a sequence of symbols, typically binary (0s and 1s), which represent the discrete or continuous probability states of information.
+This encoding enables information to be manipulated, stored, and transmitted efficiently, with the ultimate goal of achieving maximum fidelity in the presence of noise or interference.
+Shannon’s model abstracts signals into probabilistic terms, allowing for quantification of the information.

 Channels, however, are not perfect.
 They can introduce disturbances known as *noise*, which interferes with the signal and can alter the received message, creating a challenge in accurate data transmission.
 The more noise present, the harder it is to reliably convey information.
 Noise is essentially random disturbances or fluctuations in the transmission of information along a channel that interfere with the signal.
 Noise can distort or obscure messages, increasing the probability of errors in decoding them.